SoyMilkIsOk/terp-mirror/README.md

 The mirror runs fullscreen; press <kbd>Esc</kbd> or <kbd>Q</kbd> to exit.

 > **Note:** The requirements pin NumPy to the `1.26` series so it remains
-> compatible with the tested OpenCV (4.8.x) and SciPy (1.10.x) wheels.
+> compatible with the tested OpenCV (4.9.x) and SciPy (1.10.x) wheels.
 Adjust the
-> dependencies as well.
+> dependencies together if you change one.